RESEARCH

 Partners: St. Mary's River Association, Nova Scotia Salmon Association, Nova Scotia Department of Natural Resources & Renewables, Fisheries and Oceans Canada (2023 - current)

 The impacts of road networks on biotic and abiotic components of freshwater fish habitat are not well understood in the Wabanaki forest.
-This project seeks to fill knowledge gaps through remote sensing, culvert surveys, and benthic macroinvertebrate sampling to evaluate the impacts of forestry road networks on habitat connectivity and food web dynamics for freshwater and migratory fish.
+This project seeks to fill knowledge gaps through remote sensing, field surveys, and benthic macroinvertebrate sampling to evaluate the impacts of forestry road networks on habitat connectivity and food web dynamics for freshwater fish.

 Co-supervised BSc Honour's thesis from this project: Bleyer, R. (2024, April).
 Identifying and prioritizing barriers to Atlantic salmon habitat connectivity in Napu’saqnuk (St Mary’s River), Mi’kma’ki (Nova Scotia, Canada).
 [Faculty of Graduate Studies Online Theses, Dalhousie University].
 Dal Space. http://hdl.handle.net/10222/84014.